mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Well-armoured ships are impervious to attacks from weapons that do not inflict enough damage to penetrate their armoured outer shells.
-If a weapon’s Damage value is less than half of a ship’s Armour, it does no damage.
+If a weapon's Damage value is less than half of a ship's Armour, it does no damage.
 As described in Fleet Evaluation, Armour is determined by dividing its original Armour value by 3.5 and rounding up for the purposes of fleet combat.
 For example, a ship with Armour 25 has a fleet combat Armour 8 (25/3.5, rounded up).
 Weapons whose Damage rating is 4 or less do no damage to this ship.

-Fleet Battles

 apply all range, target size and fire control software DMs.
 If a hit is scored, reduce the Damage score